bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 All this is so much information for someone who just wants five dollars worth of Bitcoin.

+Walton: 00:13:33

 This is why `Wallet of Satoshi` became so popular for so long because it didn't have that fee for you tipping your waiter or there wasn't a cut being taken seemingly.

-Walton: 00:13:43

 That's not proper `Lightning`.